-A bronchospasm occurs when the muscles that line the airways of the lungs constrict or tighten, reducing airflow by 15 percent or more.
+A bronchospasm occurs when the muscles that line the airways of the lungs constrict or tighten.
+Symptoms can include a cough, pain, tightness, wheezing, and more.

 People with asthma, allergies, and lung conditions are more likely to develop bronchospasms than those without these conditions, as are young children and people over 65 years of age.

 Bronchospasms, in themselves, are not considered contagious, but some of the viruses and bacteria that cause bronchospasms can be transmitted to other people.

 Some medical conditions, allergens, and medications can cause bronchospasms.

 - viral, bacteria, and fungal lung infections